NervanaSystems/ngraph/doc/sphinx/source/howto/distribute-train.rst

 In the :doc:`previous section <../howto/derive-for-training>`, we described the steps needed to create a "trainable" nGraph model.
-Here we demonstrate how to train a data parallel model by distributing the graph across devices.
+Here we demonstrate how to train a data parallel model by distributing the graph to more than one device.

-To use this mode of training, create an nGraph build with the cmake flag ``-DNGRAPH_DISTRIBUTED_ENABLE=TRUE``.
+As of release version 0.12, the default build is with OpenMPI.
+To use the `Intel MLSL`_ library, set the following compilation flag at build time:

+``-DNGRAPH_DISTRIBUTED_ENABLE=TRUE``.

 To deploy data-parallel training on backends supported by nGraph API, the